Paper-Proof/paperproof/README.md

    You can click on any theorem now (well, only tactic-based proofs, those starting with `by`, are supported now) - you should see your proof tree rendered.

+> [!TIP]
+> If you get a build error when you try to build the paperproof package, please copypaste the error message and create the corresponding issue in Paperproof.
+> Lean updates its metaprogramming api frequently - we try to go along with it, and it's helpful when incompatibilities are discovered on time.
+> The quickfix for any Paperproof build error is to use the Lean version mentioned in [Paperproof's lean-toolchain](https://github.com/Paper-Proof/paperproof/blob/main/lean-toolchain).

 ## Tutorial

 If you worked with formal proofs before, you might find Paperproof most similar to proof trees/Gentzen trees.
 The resemblance is not spurious, we can easily mimic Semantic Tableaux and Natural Deduction trees with Paperproof.
 All of these interfaces show "the history of a proof" - the way hypotheses and nodes were changing throughout the proof.